 In January of 2011, I was diagnosed with Idiopathic Intracranial Hypertension in the midst of my junior year of high school.
 I had been an honors student, and was involved in school clubs, such as National Honors Society, California Scholarship Federation, Mu Alpha Theta, and Spanish club.
 I had played on competitive sports teams up until the time I began having headaches due to my IIH.
 Before becoming unwell, I had aspired to go into the medical profession.
 I had always admired those who wanted to devote their life to serving others.
 The summer before my junior year, I attended a Medial Forms at UC Berkley, and knew through this experience that medicine was the right path for me.
 The second half of my junior year, and all my senior year, had been spent seeing doctors and eventually having five shunt surgeries.
 A few months before graduating high school, I was diagnosed with Chiari Malformation Type 1.
 Upon graduating high school, with honors, I underwent decompression surgery.
 Due to continued pain from surgery, I took a gap year before starting college.
 Within my gap year, I wanted to be of service to others and began volunteering at my local hospital.
 This severed as a reminder that even though I was not well enough to begin college just yet, it reaffirmed my desire to become a nurse.

 In 2014, I moved away from home to start college.
 During the first two years of college, attending part time, I had to undergo several more shunt revisions and replacements.
 In late 2014, I underwent a shunt surgery that had major complications.
 Upon waking from my surgery, the shunt tubing had migrated, and I immediately needed a revision.
 The migration caused eye damage, resulted in my being temporarily blind for a year.
 Ten days after this surgery, I developed meningitis from my shunt becoming infected.
 My surgeon had decided to leave my shunt in place and treat with antibiotics.
 After several months, my shunt had become re-infected, and I had developed appendicitis due to an abdominal infection caused by my VP shunt.
 A year after my infected shunt was removed, and new shunt had been placed, I finally started to see improvements in my vision.
-I decided to go back to school, part-time, in the fall of 2015, beginning my first courses to my pre-nursing major.
+I decided to go back to school, part-time, in the fall of2015, beginning my first courses to my pre-nursing major.
 My new shunt had failed again in late spring of 2016 and I struggled to back to school due to continued issues with managing my IIH.
 In spring of 2017, I had acquired an extensive syringomyelia due to ongoing complications with Chiari and I began having grand-mal seizures.
 I underwent another shunt removal and replacement to try and resolve the Cerebral Spinal Fluid that had become trapped in my spinal cord, causing weakness and severe pain.
 During the past ten years of undergoing 30 shunt revisions and replacements, and attending school part-time, I have grown to appreciate my strength to endure, to overcome, and to advocate for myself.
 Through being my own self-advocate, I hope to advocate for others and provide them with resources to best advocate for themselves.
 Though the many scary moments I have faced as a patient, the blessings of knowing firsthand how challenging, physically, and mentally, it can be to endure through hardships has made it easy to stick with my dreams of becoming a nurse.
 The inspiration of my two elder siblings who have also faced health challenges has also contributed to helping me preserve.
 My elder sister, who passed away several years ago, has never left my thoughts and I hope to live out my dreams even though she could not.
 She brings me strength through moments when I feel I cannot push on, or when I think my struggles are too overwhelming.
 I lean on my remembrance of her and how she would want to see me succeed with my endeavors.
 She taught me that kindness and hardships help shape us, and that we can use our experiences to fuel our compassion for others, and towards who we want to be in the world.

 I am currently enrolled, this semester, as a full-time student.
 My goal is to finish up my general education requirements to transfer to a BSN (Bachelor of Science in Nursing) program in the Spring of 2023.
 I am set to graduate next spring, Spring of 2022, with my associates in both general science and in psychology.
 The funding I would receive from this scholarship will help me to pay for my textbooks, and towards my tuition fees next semester.
 My goal after graduating from nursing school is to become a neuro nurse.
 While my education is vital to ensuring patient safety, much of what I have learned from personal experience cannot be simply taught.
 It brings a new level of empathy and compassion and when you have had experience being on the other side of a situation (being the patient rather than only as a nurse).